tonethar/IGME-430-Spring-2021/hw-notes/HW-random-jokes-plus.md

 ## V. Phase #3. - Send back both XML & JSON

+- Note: for help with this Phase, see the "Accept Header" demo in myCourses, and other class notes (which also links to a video)
 - the default data type returned by both the `/random-joke` and `/random-jokes` endpoints is JSON
 - but if the client sends an [HTTP `Accept` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) of `text/xml` in the request phase, then the application will return the joke data in XML format, and will send it back with a `content-type` of `text/xml`:
   - make sure that you handle the possibility that the client might not send any `accept` headers.
 You can easily test this in the Postman app.